 The Paperwork Every FSBO Home Seller Needs to Organize

-• Receipts and warranties for appliances, finishes and upgrades
+Receipts and warranties – This information will help you document any new appliances, finishes and upgrades to your home.

-• Loan documents, including first mortgage, second mortgage, and home equity line of credit
+Loan documents – This typically includes the first mortgage, second mortgage, and any home equity lines of credit.

-Before any potential buyer visits your home, complete a disclosure statement and plan to have copies available when you show your home or hold an open house.
+Before any potential buyer visits your home, you’ll want to make sure you complete a disclosure statement and have copies available when you show your home or hold an open house.
 Required by most states, the disclosure outlines key defects or dangers about the property.
 This might include, but is not limited to, radon, structural problems, flooding, mold, lead paint, asbestos and other potentially problematic conditions.

 Disclosure typically comes in the form of boilerplate documents (put together by the local or state Realtor association), where the seller is responsible for answering a series of yes/no questions detailing their home and their experience in it.
 You should be able to download a disclosure statement form for free from your state Realtor’s association.

 It’s only fair that the buyer knows about such problems before making an offer.
 At the same time, a thorough and truthful disclosure statement protects you from post-sale claims by the buyer that he didn’t know about defects in the house.

 What should be included in a Real Estate Contract?

 Nothing is more critical to your home sale than preparing and executing a proper legal agreement between you and the buyer.
 This contract between the buyer and seller outlines the terms of the agreement and should include:

 Property and its characteristics – This includes the type of property (condo, single family home, multi-unit) address, lot size, parking, property identification number, etc.

 Identity of the parties involved – This is typically the buyer and seller